Tag Archive for: retirement planning

 Why?

-Qualified withdrawals from a Roth IRA include any withdrawals after you are 59-½ years old, and the account is five years old.
-Optimizing these tax-free withdrawals in retirement can help bring more flexibility and control to your income plan.
+Optimizing tax-free withdrawals in retirement brings more flexibility and control to your income plan.
 It can also help keep your tax liabilities at bay.
 Reducing your taxable income can influence your Medicare premiums, taxes on Social Security benefits, net investment income tax, among other things.

 Make too much to contribute to a Roth IRA directly?
 Fear not; a Roth conversion allows you to transfer all or a portion of your traditional IRA into a Roth IRA.
 While you’ll have to pay income tax on the conversion, utilizing this strategy could optimize your tax liability long-term.
 A Roth conversion may be proper for you if: